KAZABUILD/KAZABUILD/BUGS.md

 - Source: backend
 - Details: This will enable preservation of deleted users for message chats and similar situations.

-[00051] Token Lookup query
+[00051] Token Lookup query failing when
-- Type: missing implmentation
+- Type: missing implementation
-- status: pending
+- status: INCORRECT
 - Source: backend
 - Details: Token verification now fetches all unused tokens of the given type from the database into memory, then verifies client-supplied tokens against them, instead of filtering by `UserId` first.
 This allows an attacker to use any valid token hash from any user by providing it as a token.
 The original query filtered by both `UserId` and token hash server-side.
 This must check `t.UserId` against the DTO's user ID before verification.

-[00052] SentStart filter
+[00052] SentAtStart filter failing in both MessagesController and NotifcationsController.
 - Type: incorrect implementation
-- Status: pending
+- Status: FIXED
 - Source: backend
-- Details:When filtering by `SentAtStart`, the query uses `dto.SentAtEnd` instead of `dto.SentAtStart`, causing date range filters to malfunction.
+- Details: When filtering by `SentAtStart`, the query uses `dto.SentAtEnd` instead of `dto.SentAtStart`, causing date range filters to malfunction.
 Users filtering by start date will get incorrect results.
 This should compare against `dto.SentAtStart`.

-[00053] UserAnswerController Checks wrong table for prefrence answer
+[00053] UserAnswerController checks wrong table for preference answer.
 - Type: incorrect implementation
-- Status: pending
+- Status: FIXED
 - Source: backend
 - Details: When validating that a `UserPreferenceAnswer` exists, the code queries `_db.Users` instead of the correct table (`_db.UserPreferenceAnswers`).
 This will always fail to find the preference answer, causing all user answer creation attempts to fail with "Answer not found!" error.

-[00054] Incorrect database query for image validation.
-- Type: incorrect implementation
-- Status: pending
-- Source: backend
-- Details: In the `USER` image location type case, the code queries `_db.ForumPosts` (based on the original comment) but assigns to a variable named `user`.
-The corrected code queries `_db.Users`, but the comment still says "Check if the post exists" instead of "Check if the user exists".
-The query is now correct but the comment is misleading.

-[00055] Incorrect initial bounds array initilization in GenerateBuilds
-- Type: incorrect implementation
-- Status: pending
-- Source: backend
-- Details: The bounds array is initialized with values in the wrong order.
-Index 0 is set to 2000 (max) and index 3 is set to 200 (min), but the code later uses `bounds[i]` and `bounds[i+1]` assuming they represent min and max pairs.
-This results in passing incorrect price ranges to the component selection logic, causing the build generation to select components outside intended budget ranges or fail entirely.